HOW WE DECIDED

-About WinkBed: If there is one brand online that makes us think of a luxury hotel mattress, it’s WinkBed.
-They offer three different beds on their website, but their classic mattress could be the nicest bed sold online.
+WinkBeds have three different beds on their website, but their classic mattress could be the nicest bed sold online.
 It’s extra supportive, but has a giant fluffy pillow top that is made in part of a plant-based tencel fiber.
 You can try WinkBed in a Softer, Luxury Firm, and Firmer feel profile, which is why we say that they make a bed for all sleeping styles.

 If the overall look of the mattress doesn’t impress you, surely the support will.
 WinkBed has two layers of coils that allow it to support all body types, including heavy individuals.